Thank you for visiting.

 Governance

-If you want to figure out better ways of decision-making, engagement, and authority given your group’s unique purpose.
-Much of governance is “they way we’ve always done things” and is not based in any legal requirements.
+If you want to figure out better ways of decision-making, engagement, and authority given your group’s unique purpose, I can help you rethink how you do governance.
+Much of governance is “the way we’ve always done things” and is not rooted in any legal requirements.

 Purpose and alignment

-If you feel that feel like your group is spinning their wheels a bit on moving important work forward, and you want to get to the heart of the matter so you can move forward.
+If you feel that feel like your group is spinning its wheels on the same issues over and over, or it seems people aren’t all working towards the same goal, I can help you get to the heart of the matter so you can move forward.

 Early equity work